k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

   * token

-* **OAuth Authentication** methods - The Fabric HTTP Interface supports various OAuth authentication methods.
+* **OAuth Authentication** methods - the Fabric HTTP Interface supports various OAuth authentication methods.
 Following are their common properties:

   * Access Token URL - address of the authorization server providing the access token.
   * Client ID - provided by the external resource/authorized vendor.